Photo by Luca Bravo on Unsplash

 A lot of choice paralysis, too.

-In reality, it's not about how popular the resources are, or how many you can add to your archive list (where they collect dust).
-Instead, it's about what problems these resources solve for you that makes a list successful.
+In reality, it's not about how popular the resources are, or how many you can add to your archive list (where they collect dust π¨).
+Instead, it's about what goal you want these resources help you with.
 So, I will do just that!

 Keep in mind these are my own opinions and by all means, if you like those really long resource lists, do use them.
-This list is meant to be accessible, cost-effective, and focused!
-These are also resources that have been successful for my learning.
+This list is meant to be accessible, cost-effective, and focused - they are also resources that have been successful for my learning.

 Lastly, my resources are NOT hundreds of hours long!
-I studied all I have of frontend web development throughout the last year and a half of my full-time undergraduate degree, so when it comes to time-management, I've got you covered βΊοΈ
+I studied all I have of frontend web development throughout the latter half of my full-time undergraduate degree, so when it comes to time-management, I've got you covered βΊοΈ

 Skip links ππΌ